top of page

 Prior to UCSB, I majored in mechanical engineering and minored in physics at the Georgia Institute of Technology (Georgia Tech).
 While there, I conducted undergraduate research in robo-physics with Professor Daniel Goldman and became interested in soft robotics through a class project on designing a gripper for fruit picking.
 In addition, I completed internships at Kickr Design and SoftWear Automation.

 Outside of engineering, I like to listening to narrative essay, news, economics, and science podcasts.
 I also enjoy endurance running and cycling.
 In 2019, I finished Paris-Brest-Paris, a 1200 km cycling event, and in 2022 ran the Marin Ultra Challenge 50 miler.
-Currently, I am trying to standup on a surfboard.
 I am also an Eagle Scout.

 • LinkedIn